icons8/lunacy-docs/docs/objects.md

 ## Duplicating objects

-To duplicate and object, select it and press `Ctrl+D`.
+To duplicate an object, select it and press `Ctrl+D`.
 Alternatively, you can hold down `Alt`, select the object and drag to where you want to place the duplicate.

 Lunacy remembers the offset of the latest duplicate.
 So, if you press `Ctrl+D` shortly after you create a duplicate of and object, Lunacy will add another duplicate with the same offset as the previous one (see the demo below).
 This can be handy for designing patterns or things alike.